Win A Year's Supply Of Kiln Dried Logs

 Pros:

-• Premium hardwood combination: both species offer excellent heat output and long burn times.
+• Premium hardwood combination: ash is highly efficient, with excellent heat output and a steady, reliable burn.

 Cons